 AI Management Platform

-Definition: Technology system that uses artificial intelligence to track, manage, and verify door hanger distribution through GPS tracking, photo documentation, and real-time reporting.
+Definition: Technology system that uses artificial intelligence to track, manage, and verify door hanger distribution through delivery verification, photo documentation, and real-time reporting.

-Example: Direct to Door Marketing’s AI Management Platform provides address-level delivery verification with GPS coordinates and timestamp data.
+Example: Direct to Door Marketing’s AI Management Platform provides address-level delivery verification with delivery coordinates and timestamp data.

 Definition: The process of identifying which marketing channel or campaign generated a specific customer response, sale, or conversion.